'Is This American-Style Civilization?': World Reacts To Presidential Debate

 But as messy as the debate was, at least one observer noted that the tradition shouldn't be taken for granted.

 "For all the talk about how bad this debate is, at least you have one," Hungarian journalist Andras Petho tweeted.
-"In Hungary the last debate before parliamentary elections was in 2006."
+"In Hungary, the last debate before parliamentary elections was in 2006."

 NPR's Lucian Kim contributed to this report.